ChisomoMbeza/Top_Down_Shooter/README.md

 ## Synopsis

-Isometric top down shooter unit project I use as experimentatrion for new mechanics I want to try out and learn.
+Isometric top down shooter Unity Engine project I use as experimentatrion for new mechanics I want to try out or learn how to code.

 # Top_Down_Shooter